Our 24-night new textiles and arts tour of Uzbekistan and Kyrgyzstan checks another fabulous adventure off your bucket list!

 Over the Border Into Kyrgyzstan!

-After our time in Uzbekistan, we’ll drive over the border to beautiful Kyrgyzstan.
+After our time in Uzbekistan, we’ll head over the border to beautiful Kyrgyzstan.
 We will have a Kyrgyz specialist guide who will explain Kyrgyz history and culture.
 We’ll see the highlights of the country, starting in the capital, Bishkek, where we’ll visit verdant and peaceful Oak Park and other historical monuments.
+In the Kyrgyz State Historical Museum we’ll learn more about traditional Kyrgyz culture.
+There’s a typical yurt and mannequins dressed in local nomad dress as well as an excellent collection of shyrdak carpets.

 We’ll have several opportunities to learn about Kyrgyz felt-making, in NGO supported workshops around the country.
 Best known for making felted rugs, saddle blankets, and tent bands, Kyrgyz artists also create charming felt toys and clothing such as warm slippers, pretty shawls and scarves.